Hurricane Carla: Texas

 The most significant property damage occurred between Port Arthur and Corpus Christi.
 Port O'Connor, lying nearest to the location of Carla's landfall, was virtually destroyed.
 In Columbus, the "Ranch Drive-In" theater is destroyed by the storm and was never reopened after 6 years of operation.
 In Victoria, the highest sustained wind speed was 110 mph, while gusts reached 150 mph.
 About 4,260 homes were damaged, with around 500 severely damaged or destroyed.
 43 businesses and 26 public buildings were also significantly impacted.
 Damage in the city of Victoria reached $10 million.
 Of the 21 tornadoes spawned by Carla, eight of them in Texas caused significant impact.
 On September 11, an F2 tornado near Bay City destroyed two radio towers and damaged several buildings.
 An F3 tornado injured three people and caused the destruction of one house and impacted three others in Jacksonville, resulting in $25,000 in damage.
 Another F3 tornado in Channelview, located east of Houston, injured 22 people, destroyed 18 homes and six commercial buildings, damaged 40 additional homes, and caused $200,000 in damage.
-In the early morning hours of September 12, a violent F4 tornado moved across Galveston Island along a 1-mile long, 100-yard-wide path (it crossed into Galveston Bay as well), severely damaging 200 buildings, of which 60-75 were destroyed, and causing eight deaths and 200 injuries.
+In the early morning of September 12, a violent F4 tornado moved across Galveston Island along a 1-mile long, 100-yard-wide path (it crossed into Galveston Bay as well), severely damaging 200 buildings, of which 60-75 were destroyed, and causing eight deaths and 200 injuries.
 This was the first of only two known violent tornadoes ever spawned by a hurricane with the other one happening during Hurricane Hilda in 1964.
 A few hours later, an F3 tornado in the area destroyed six houses and extensive, but lesser, damage.
 In Hardin, another F3 tornado damaged six homes.
 Several structures sustained impact during yet another F3 tornado in Fulbright.
-The final tornado occurred during the late afternoon hours of September 13 in Latex.
+The final tornado occurred during the late afternoon of September 13 in Latex.
 It caused F2 damage, two injuries, and resulted in $2,500 in losses after damaging two houses and three garages.